htmx 4.0 is under construction — migration guide

 Caching

-Set up HTTP caching with ETags for performance
+Set up HTTP caching for performance

 htmx works with standard HTTP caching mechanisms out of the box.